 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 3 months after care ends.
 Use birth control that you can trust.

-- A pregnancy test will be done to show that you are NOT pregnant before starting Xatmep.
-If you get pregnant while taking this medicine, call your doctor right away.
+- If you are able to get pregnant, a pregnancy test will be done to show that you are NOT pregnant before starting Xatmep (methotrexate oral solution).
+Talk with your doctor.

 - Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
-Talk with your doctor to see how long to use birth control after you stop Xatmep.
+Talk with your doctor to see how long to use birth control after you stop Xatmep (methotrexate oral solution).

 - If you are a woman and you miss a period, have unprotected sex, or think that your birth control has not worked, call your doctor right away.